KnightOS/sass/README.md

   (see [below](#supported-architectures)), or a path to a user-specified instruction set file. *Aliases: --instr*

 **--listing \[file]**: Specifies a file to output a listing to. *Aliases: -l*

+**--list-encodings**: Lists all available string encodings and their keys for use in --encoding.
+This will terminate sass without assembling any files.

 **--output-file \[file]**: An alternative way to specify the output file. *Aliases: --output*